-The last few years have seen increasing research on isolated sign language recognition (ISLR), as evidenced by the growing number of literature reviews in the space~\cite{joksimoski,cheok2019review,wadhawan2021sign,cooper2011sign,tolba2013recent,er2017automatic,rastgoo2021sign, koller2020quantitative, adeyanju2021machine}.
-Earlier approaches rely on handcrafted features and classic machine learning classifiers \cite{vogler, forster, ong, carmona, monteiro}, typically on datasets with small vocabularies and relatively few videos.

-More recent approaches have shifted to deep learning, especially as larger datasets have become available.
-Appearance-based methods operate directly on video frames as inputs: approaches include spatially pooled convolutional neural networks \cite{rao, wlasl} and transformers \cite{de2020sign, bohavcek2022sign}.
-Alternatively, pose-based methods fit models on keypoints extracted using human pose models \cite{wlasl, openhands, bohavcek2022sign} like OpenPose \cite{openpose} or MediaPipe \cite{mediapipe} for keypoint detection.

-Despite the breadth of research approaches, state-of-the-art ISLR methods still have relatively low recognition performance, achieving around 30\% accuracy \cite{wlasl, openhands} over realistic vocabulary sizes (2,000+ signs), a level unlikely to be useful for any real use case.
+Research on isolated sign language recognition (ISLR) is increasing, as evinced by the growing number of literature reviews in the space~\cite{joksimoski,cheok2019review,wadhawan2021sign,cooper2011sign,tolba2013recent,er2017automatic,rastgoo2021sign, koller2020quantitative, adeyanju2021machine}.
+Early approaches relied on handcrafted features and classic machine learning classifiers \cite{vogler, forster, ong, carmona, monteiro}, typically on small datasets and vocabularies.
+More recent approaches have shifted to deep learning as larger datasets have become available.
+Appearance-based methods operate directly on video frame inputs: approaches include spatially pooled convolutional neural networks \cite{rao, wlasl} and transformers \cite{de2020sign, bohavcek2022sign}.
+Alternatively, pose-based methods \cite{wlasl, openhands, bohavcek2022sign} fit models on keypoints extracted using human pose models (e.g. OpenPose \cite{openpose}, MediaPipe \cite{mediapipe}).
+Despite the breadth of approaches, state-of-the-art ISLR methods still have relatively low recognition performance, achieving about $30\%$ accuracy \cite{wlasl, openhands} over realistic vocabulary sizes (2,000+ signs), which is largely inadequate for real-world use.